initstring/switcheroo/blog/blog.md

 python3 switcheroo.py -i eth0 -u http://localhost:4444/ssrf_pwn -t "*"
 ```

 - SSDP Disovery happens on a regular basis in Winows.
-So you can simply wait, or do the following to speed things up:
+So you can simply wait, or do the following on the Windows target to speed things up:
-  - Opening Windows Explorer
+  - Open Windows Explorer
   - Select "Network" from the left
   - Click the refresh button in the address bar

 From here, you will see the Windows machine connect to itself on localhost, which should be protected.
-This attack can be customized with switcheroo.py by providing a SSRF URL targeted at any application.
+This attack can be customized with switcheroo.py by providing an SSRF URL targeted at any application.

 ![screenshot](screenshot.png)